Dev-Ahmed-Ashraf/Hotel_Booking_API/Hotel_Booking_API/README.md

 ### Database Migrations

-The application uses `EnsureCreated()` for simplicity.
-For production, use EF Core migrations:
+Use EF Core migrations in all environments:

 ```bash
 # Add migration